arunktym/kuksaDocumentation/kuksaIde/externalTraining/TentativeVersion.md

 AUTomotive Open System ARchitecture (AUTOSAR) is a cooperation between car manufacturers, OEMs and tool manufacturers and defines a software development paradigm for Electronic Control Units (ECUs) in the automotive domain.
-In order to separate the development process of application software from the chosen ECU hardware platform, AUTOSAR is introducing a layer model with the three layers Application Software, Runtime Environment and Basic Software (illustrated IN <span style="color:lightblue">Figure 5</span>).
+In order to separate the development process of application software from the chosen ECU hardware platform, AUTOSAR is introducing a layer model with the three layers Application Software, Runtime Environment and Basic Software (illustrated IN `Figure 5`).

 ![Autosar Layer Models](AutosarLayerModel.png)

-*Figure 4.
+*Figure 5.
 Autosar Layers*

 The top layer is formed by the application software.
 It is divided into software components, each of which realizes a part of the application and can consume and provide data via so-called ports.
 Any communication that does not take place via port connections is forbidden.
 A port is classified via a port interface (here referred to as interface).
 Two ports can only be connected to each other if both ports use compatible interfaces.
 Two important communication paradigms, that are selected by interfaces, are client-server and